-The Global Initiative for Child Health & Mobility operates as a collaborative partnership, with a focus on global and national advocacy, research, and programme implementation.
+The Child Health Initiative operates as a collaborative partnership, with a focus on global and national advocacy, research, and programme implementation.

 Our objective is to provide a voice for the particular needs and rights of children within transportation and urban mobility policymaking; to highlight the serious and costly health impacts on the young of unsafe roads and air pollution; and to demonstrate, through applied research, programmatic support and technical assistance, the many effective solutions that are available.
 Read more about our mission.

 The United Nation’s child rights organisation has established a global road safety partnership with the FIA Foundation, building global and national advocacy on the rights of children in regard to road traffic injuries and safe mobility.
 Read the UNICEF/FIA Foundation report ‘Safe to Learn: A Safe Journey to School is a Child’s Right’.